chef-boneyard/chef-rfc/rfc016-homebrew-osx-package-provider.md

 ## Rationale

-Issue #28 was opened to briefly propose this change and within a week received an overwhelming ":+1" from respondants.
+Issue #28 was opened to briefly propose this change and within a week received an overwhelming ":+1" from respondents.
 So far I haven't found many people that are still using Macports instead of Homebrew, and no one has mentioned anything in the issue or on the mailing list.

 ## Compatibility